renickbell/konduktiva/README.txt

 --------------------------------------------------------------------------
 Installation:

-1. Download all the files here [add a URL].
+1. Download all the files.
 2. Install Nodejs.
 If npm does not automatically get installed with Nodejs, install npm.
 3. Open the terminal and run this command: node installer.js
 4. After that code has finished running, the installation should be complete.